-Let’s face it—converting a looker into a booker goes beyond having a beautiful website, it’s about properly merchandising your guest-rooms throughout the entire purchasing funnel.
-Having the ‘right’ booking engine is the single most influential element of hotel’s marketing strategy that would ultimately lead to a reservation.
-There are different booking engines out there but finding the ‘right’ one depends on several factors including: functionality, ergonomics, user experience and merchandising capabilities.
-When choosing a booking engine platform make sure to choose one that has the ability to market your property appropriately and effectively.
-Independent hotels need to do a better job of “merchandising” their hotels with a robust booking engine that includes the following necessary elements:
+Let’s face it—converting a looker into a booker goes beyond having a beautiful website, it’s about correctly merchandising your guest-rooms throughout the entire purchasing funnel.
+Having the ‘right’ booking engine is the single most influential element of a hotel’s marketing strategy that would ultimately lead to a reservation.
+There are different booking engines out there, but finding the ‘right’ one depends on several factors, including functionality, ergonomics, user experience, and merchandising capabilities.
+When choosing a booking engine platform, make sure to choose one that can market your property appropriately and effectively.
+Independent hotels need to do a better job of “merchandising” their hotels with a robust booking engine that includes the following necessary elements.

 - Inventory selection (ability to display rates 14 days out)

 - Multiple photos of each different room types (showing different angles)

 - Language translator